HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 }
 ```

-The arguments are passed to the problem definition, and used to setup and run LGP.
+The arguments are passed to the problem definition, and used to setup and run LGP:

 ```
 val problem = TimeSeriesExperiment(